ThiagoSchetini/manjaro-architect-guide/README.md

 	grep -H '' /sys/devices/system/cpu/vulnerabilities/*

-#### Nvme user space tooling for Linux:
+#### Install nvme user space tooling for Linux

 	pacman -S nvme-cli

 #### More parallelism on sata protocol to SSD's

-Check the scheduler used to all devices (rotating, ssd, nvme). **nvme** does not need because is connected directly on PCI lanes:
+Check the scheduler used to all devices (rotating, ssd, nvme). **nvme** does not need because is connected directly on PCIe lanes:

 	[none] to nvme
 	[mq-deadline] to ssd